 Center for Language and Speech Processing (CLSP),

-working with my great supervisors Benjamin Van Durme and Matt Post.
+where I worked with Benjamin Van Durme and Matt Post.

-My research interest is the intersection of Natural Language Processing, Psycholinguistics, and Machine Learning.
+My research interests lie at the intersection of Natural Language Processing, Machine Learning, and Psycholinguistics.

 - How do people produce and understand languages robustly & efficiently; and